vicsanga/Postre/README.md

 <h2 id="Rfunction">Using POSTRE as an R function</h2>

 If you want to use POSTRE as an R function, and not through its graphical user interface, you can do that by following the steps provided below.
-Importantly, if you want to take profit of POSTRE latest version, to update POSTRE R function you will have to repeat the steps 1 and 2 each time a new version is released. <b>Latest version release date: 09/01/2026</b>.
+Importantly, if you want to take profit of POSTRE latest version, to update POSTRE R function you will have to repeat the steps 1 and 2 each time a new version is released. <b>To check for the latest version release date go to <li><a href="#UpdatesHistory">Update history</a></li></b>.
 If you want to be notified when new major releases of the tool are available, please, send a mail to postre.radaiglesiaslab@gmail.com to be added to the notifications mail list.

 Steps for using POSTRE as an R function: